Beyond-Network-AI/ai-gladiators/memory/IMPLEMENTATION_PLAN.md

 ### Step 2.3 – Add Health and Knockout Logic
 - Gladiators should lose health on attack and be removed when KO'd.

-✅ **Test**: At least one gladiator is KO’d per match; the last standing ends the round.
+✅ **Test**: At least one gladiator is KO'd per match; the last standing ends the round.

 ---